Where in the World is the World? Natural Science and Cosmic Geocentrism

 Similarly, Bertrand Russell wrote:

 This is a most revealing statement.
 Because of the modern trend towards relativity, Mr. Russell faults Newton’s cosmology as unscientific.
 He asserts that an empirical science (e.g., cosmology) ought not to contain a metaphysical assumption (i.e., Newton’s assumption of absolute heliocentricity).
 However, if this is so, then surely cosmology ought not to assume absolute relativity.
 True, we cannot observe absolute rest or motion.
 Nor can we observe the center of the universe (if indeed there is one).
 But do these observational limitations really justify our saying that absolute rest, absolute motion, and an absolute cosmic center absolutely do not exist?
-Surely not, for again, that would be to introduce exactly what Mr. Russell condemns: a metaphysical assumption—a metaphysical assumption of absolute relativity.
-This is what Einstein did in his Theory of Relativity.
+Surely not, for again, that would be to introduce exactly what Mr. Russell condemns: a metaphysical assumption—a metaphysical presupposition of absolute relativity.
+This is what Einstein did in his General Theory of Relativity.
 But, says Russell, he was quite unscientific in doing it.
 For in the end, the post-Copernican trend towards relativity does not rule out the possibility of absolute motion, absolute rest, or an absolute center; it only confronts us with our inability to observe or ascertain them scientifically.
 Accordingly, the modern trend towards relativity does not rule out a geocentric universe.

-Happily, some modern cosmologists are wise and honest enough to admit it.
+Happily, some modern cosmologists are wise and honest enough to admit this.
 They include men like S. Hawking and G. Ellis, who confessed that it is impossible to do cosmology without metaphysical assumptions; that their preferred a-centric universe contains an “admixture of ideology”; that they have arbitrarily embraced a “democratic” view of the cosmos, rather than grant to the Earth or to mankind any special place therein.
-Similarly, we have the words of Sir Fred Hoyle, who declared—albeit rather reluctantly—, “The Earth-centered hypothesis is as good as anybody else’s, but no better.”
+Similarly, we have the words of Sir Fred Hoyle, who declared—albeit rather reluctantly—“The Earth-centered hypothesis is as good as anybody else’s, but no better.”
 Here, Hoyle speaks for all clear-thinking relativists, openly admitting that the modern trend towards relativity has not ruled out cosmic geocentrism, but has in fact made it a viable cosmological option once again.

 - The Proliferation of Geocentric Modeling

 Since the idea of relativity leads inexorably to a fresh consideration of cosmic geocentrism (and therefore quite possibly to its own demise), it should hardly surprise us that 20th century physics is marked by a noteworthy proliferation of geocentric models.
-We will briefly discuss them here.
+I will briefly discuss them here.

 In order to be viable, any model of the cosmos must satisfy two basic criteria.
 First, it must “save the appearances.”
 That is, it must enable us to understand and even predict the observed motions and appearances of the heavenly bodies (e.g., the path and phases of the moon, the path of the sun, the Earth’s four seasons, the path of the planets, the retrograde motion of the planets, various “perturbations” of the planets, the path of the stars, etc).
-Down through the years Ptolemy gave us one such system of celestial kinematics, Copernicus another, Tycho Brahe yet another, and Kepler and Newton another still, until at last the modern turn to relativity seemed to eliminate any hope of arriving at a definitive picture of the actual motions of the heavenly bodies.
+Down through the years Ptolemy gave us one such system of celestial kinematics, Copernicus another, Tycho Brahe yet another, and Kepler and Newton another still, until at last the modern turn to relativity seemed to eliminate any hope of arriving at a definitive picture of the actual structure of the cosmos.
 Might a renewed confidence in the geocentric cosmology of the Bible supply us with such a picture?
 Perhaps.
 But for it to do so, it must—like any good model—“save the appearances.”

 Secondly, a viable cosmology will also seek to give us a plausible system of celestial mechanics and dynamics.
-That is, it will follow in Kepler’s footsteps, trying to explain the physical reasons for the diverse motions of the heavenly bodies.
+That is, it will try to explain the physical reasons for the diverse motions of the heavenly bodies.
 Are these bodies attached to revolving crystal spheres that are propelled by angels?
 Are they moved by invisible gravitational, centrifugal, and Coriolis forces acting at a distance?
 Are they rolling around in pockets of curved space-time (whatever that might mean)?
 Or are they carried along by a dense but invisible ether, rather like fish in a revolving fishbowl, or like boats in a whirlpool?
 Only heaven knows for sure.
 But on Earth, we do know that the model with the greatest explanatory and predictive power normally carries the day—until a better one comes along.

 Again, the twentieth century has witnessed a surprising proliferation of basically geocentric models of the cosmos, all of which attempt to address the above concerns.
 Very importantly, the majority of these are “secular,” having been developed by scientists with no explicit interest in, or appeal to, divine revelation.
 Examples here include the work of P. Gerber, H. Thirring, G. Brown, G. Birkhoff, P. Moon and D. Spencer, J. Nightingale, J. Barbour and B. Bertotti, G. F. Ellis, D. Lynden-Bell, and others.
-The common component in all or most of these models is Mach’s Principle: the idea that if the universe is indeed a bounded sphere revolving around the Earth, the cosmic rotation will somehow generate forces more or less identical with those we associate with heliocentric physics: centrifugal, centripetal, coriolis, and Euler.
+The common component in all or most of these models is Mach’s Principle: the idea that if the universe is indeed a bounded sphere rotating around the Earth, this cosmic rotation will somehow generate inertial forces more or less identical with those we associate with heliocentric physics and cosmology: centrifugal, centripetal, coriolis, and Euler.
 After agreeing on this, each embarks in its own direction.
 Some are based on Einstein’s Theory of General Relativity, others upon classical Newtonian mechanics, others still upon newer physical models.
 After discussing a number of these, Christian astronomer G. Bouw concludes:

-All of these physicists (and there is not a geocentric Christian in the bunch) conclude that there is no detectable, experimental difference between having the Earth spin diurnally on an axis as well as orbit the sun once a year, or having the universe rotate about the Earth once a day and possessing a wobble centered on the sun which carries the planets and stars about the Earth once a year.
+All of these physicists (and there is not a geocentric Christian in the bunch) conclude that there is no detectable, experimental difference between having the Earth spin diurnally on an axis as well as orbit the sun once a year, or having the universe rotate about the Earth once a day and possessing a wobble centered on the sun, which [i.e., the sun] carries the planets and stars about the Earth once a year.
 In none of these models would the universe fly apart, nor would a stationary satellite fall to the earth.
 In every one of these models the astronauts on the moon would still see all sides of the Earth in the course of 24 hours, the Foucault pendulum would still swing exactly the same way as we see it in museums, and the Earth’s equator would still bulge.
 In other words, each of these effects is due to either the centrifugal force, Coriolis force, or some combination of the two, and can be totally explained in any geocentric model.

 Such considerations are likely the kind of thing English astronomer G. F. Ellis had in mind when he said, “I can construct you a spherically symmetrical universe with Earth at its center and you cannot disprove it based on observations.”

 Encouraged by these developments, biblically-oriented scientists and philosophers have stepped forward as well.
 Modern biblical geocentrists include the father of the movement, W. van der Kamp (1913-1998), the heir to his mantle, Dr. Gerardus Bouw, and a growing cadre of thoughtful colleagues including Dr. Russell Arndts, Dr. Robert Bennett, R. G. Elmendorf, Dr. J. Hansen, Dr. Martin Selbrede, Philip Stott, and Dr. Robert Sungenis.
-Most of these men have daringly devoted a significant portion of their career to rescuing modern physics and cosmology from their thralldom to Relativity Theory, hoping to restore them once again to what they see as their true and proper foundation: the geocentric cosmology of the Bible.
+Most of these men have daringly devoted a significant portion of their career attempting to rescue modern physics and cosmology from their thralldom to Relativity Theory, hoping to restore them once again to what they see as their true and proper foundation: the geocentric cosmology of the Bible.
 Their friends call them prophets, their opponents call them “windmill tilters.”
 Each seeker will have to decide for himself which description fits best.

 Most biblical geocentrists (but not all) champion a slightly modified version of Tycho Brahe’s Earth-centered cosmos, sometimes referred to as the Neo-Tychonic Model (NTM).
 If we limit ourselves simply to the kinematic side of the model (i.e., to a description of the motions of the heavenly bodies), it is fairly easy to understand.
 Here, the Earth stands motionless at the center of the universal sphere.
 The moon, whose orbit wobbles slightly over the course a month, revolves around it daily.
 As for the planets, they do indeed orbit the sun.
 But since the sun itself is embedded in the ether, it too, like the moon, revolves daily around the Earth.
 And since the stars, galaxies, and other astronomical bodies are all “centered on the sun” (that is, embedded with the central sun in the same ethereal frame), it appears to us as if the sun were carrying the entire universe around the Earth.
 Thus, the Earth truly is at the center, since the moon, the sun, the planets, the stars, the galaxies—the universe as a whole—all revolve around the Earth once a day!